MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 * Scope,
 * Correctness,
-* Design, and
+* Design and
 * Style.

-Know that CS50 draws quite the spectrum of students, including "those less comfortable," "those more comfortable," and those somewhere in between.
+Know that CS50 draws quite the spectrum of students, including *those less comfortable*, *those more comfortable*, and those somewhere in between.
 However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself before you took this course.

 The course is *not* graded on a curve.
 The course does *not* have pre-determined cutoffs for final grades.
 Those less comfortable and somewhere in between are *not at a disadvantage* vis-à-vis those more comfortable.
 Each student's final grade is individually determined at term’s end after input from the assistants.
 Remarkable effort and upward trending do not go unnoticed.